1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 11.1 The Provider shall process the following categories of Personal Data (including automated processing) for the Customer in the performance of the Contract only to the extent necessary to achieve the following purposes:

-a) identifying Users and enabling the use of the Application; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a) and b) of these Terms and Conditions;
+a) identifying Users and enabling the use of the Application; for this purpose, Personal Data are processed pursuant to paragraph 11.2(a) and (b) of these Terms and Conditions;

-c) authentication of Users and Signatories and signing of documents; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a), (b), (c) and (d) of these Terms and Conditions;
+c) identification of Users and Signatories and signing of documents; for this purpose, Personal Data are processed pursuant to paragraph 11.2(a), (b), (c) and (d) of these Terms and Conditions;

 11.2 The categories of Personal Data are:

-a) identification data, in particular name, surname, date of birth, year number or registration number;
+a) identification data, in particular name, surname, date of birth, birth certificate number or company ID number;

-b) contact details, in particular an email or delivery address;
+b) contact details, in particular e-mail or delivery address;

-c) bank account details, in particular account number or credit card information; and
+c) bank account details, in particular account number or payment card information; and

 always according to the nature of the Services used and to the minimum extent necessary.

-11.3 Data Subjects are Users, Signatories or other persons whose Personal Data is contained in the signed documents.
+11.3 Data Subjects are Users, Signatories or other persons whose Personal Data are contained in the signed documents.

-11.4 The Customer acts as the controller of the Personal Data and the Provider as its processor.
+11.4 The Customer acts as the controller of the Personal Data and the Provider as their processor.

-11.5 The Provider shall process Personal Data solely on the basis of the Customer’s instructions given in these Terms and Conditions and through the use of the Application, including with respect to the transfer of Personal Data to a third country or an international organization, unless such processing is already required by the law of the Union or a Member State applicable to the Provider; in such case, the Provider shall inform the Customer of this legal requirement before processing, unless such legislation prohibits such information for important reasons of public interest; for the avoidance of doubt, the Customer hereby instructs the Provider to process the Personal Data in accordance with this Contract.
+11.5 The Provider shall process Personal Data solely on the basis of the Customer’s instructions given in these Terms and Conditions and through the use of the Application, including with respect to the transfer of Personal Data to a third country or an international organization, unless such processing is already required by the legal regulations of the European Union or a Member State applicable to the Provider; in such case, the Provider shall inform the Customer of this legal requirement before processing, unless these legal regulations prohibit such information for important reasons of public interest; for the avoidance of doubt, the Customer hereby instructs the Provider to process the Personal Data in accordance with this Contract.

-11.6 The Provider shall ensure that its employees or other persons authorised to process Personal Data are trained on the Provider’s obligations and shall oblige them to maintain confidentiality in relation to Personal Data.
+11.6 The Provider shall ensure that its employees or other persons authorized to process Personal Data are trained regarding the Provider’s obligations and shall oblige them to maintain confidentiality in relation to Personal Data.

 a) taking into account the nature of the processing, to assist the Customer through appropriate technical and organisational measures, where possible, to comply with the Customer’s obligation to respond to requests to exercise the rights of data subjects;

-b) assist the Customer in ensuring compliance with the Customer’s obligations, ensure the level of security of processing, report personal data breaches to the supervisory authority and, where applicable, to data subjects, assess the impact on the protection of personal data and carry out prior consultation with the supervisory authority, taking into account the nature of the processing and the information available to the Provider;
+b) to assist the Customer in ensuring compliance with the Customer’s obligations, ensure the level of security of processing, report Personal Data breaches to the supervisory authority and, where applicable, to data subjects, assess the impact on the protection of Personal Data and carry out prior consultation with the supervisory authority, taking into account the nature of the processing and the information available to the Provider;

-c) enable the Customer to audit the technical and organizational measures implemented by the Provider to secure personal data, not more than once per calendar year for a maximum of 2 person-days;
+c) to enable the Customer to audit the technical and organizational measures implemented by the Provider to secure Personal Data, not more than once per calendar year for a maximum of two man-days;

 11.8 For the provision of assistance according to paragraph 11.7, the Provider is entitled to payment for the time spent at an hourly rate of CZK 2,500 excluding VAT.

 11.10 In the case pursuant to paragraph 11.9 of these Terms and Conditions, the Provider undertakes to inform the Customer of any intended changes regarding the acceptance of additional processors and thus provide the Customer with the opportunity to object to such changes.
-The Provider shall notify the Customer of the intended changes or substitution of additional processors in the manner set out in paragraph 17.1 of these Conditions and the Customer shall have the same rights as in the case of changes to the Conditions to exercise its right to object to the involvement of such processors.
-Any additional processor will be subject to the same obligations to protect Personal Data as set out in these Terms and Conditions, in particular to provide sufficient guarantees to put in place appropriate technical and organisational measures so that the processing complies with the requirements of the applicable law
+The Provider shall notify the Customer of the intended changes or substitution of additional processors in the manner set out in Article 17.1 of these Terms and Conditions and the Customer shall have the same rights as in the case of changes to the Terms and Conditions concerning the exercise of their right to object to the involvement of such processors.
+Any additional processor will be subject to the same obligations to protect Personal Data as set out in these Terms and Conditions, in particular to provide sufficient guarantees to put in place appropriate technical and organisational measures so that the processing complies with the requirements of the applicable legal regulations.

-11.12 The Provider declares that, based on its obligations under data protection legislation, it has adopted and will maintain adequate technical and organisational measures to ensure the security of Personal Data to prevent unauthorised or accidental access to Personal Data, accidental or unlawful destruction, loss, alteration or unauthorised disclosure, at its discretion and taking into account the state of the art.
+11.12 The Provider declares that, based on its obligations under Data Protection legal regulations, it has adopted and will maintain adequate technical and organisational measures to ensure the security of Personal Data to prevent unauthorized or accidental access to Personal Data, accidental or unlawful destruction, loss, alteration or unauthorized disclosure, at its discretion and taking into account the state of the art.

 11.13 In particular, the Provider has adopted and maintains the following measures to ensure the level of security:

-a) ensuring that natural persons authorised to use systems for automated processing of Personal Data have access only to Personal Data corresponding to the authorisation of such persons, on the basis of a user authorisation established exclusively for such persons;
+a) ensuring that natural persons authorized to use systems for automated processing of Personal Data have access only to Personal Data corresponding to the authorization of such persons, on the basis of a user authorization established exclusively for such persons;

-b) performing encryption and/or anonymisation of Personal Data;
+b) performing encryption and/or anonymization of Personal Data;

 c) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;